Jon W. Carr

 Presentations

 Carr, J. W., & Rastle, K. (2024, May).
 The cultural evolution of informative writing systems.
-Talk to be presented at the 15th International Conference on the Evolution of Language (Evolang), Madison, WI, USA.
+Talk presented at the 15th International Conference on the Evolution of Language (Evolang), Madison, WI, USA.

 Carr, J. W., & Rastle, K. (2024, January).
 An experimental investigation of the cultural evolution of informative writing systems.
 Talk presented to the Experimental Psychology Society (EPS), London, England.